History

 Curriculum Enrichment

-Where possible, history learning is enriched by visits and opportunities to handle artefacts.
-Trips and visitors are carefully planned to ensure they link with what is happening or will happen in the classroom.
+Curriculum enrichment is central to our implementation.
+Trips, visitors and workshops provide children with opportunities to handle artefacts, visit historical sites, and engage in high-quality first-hand learning.
+These experiences deepen enquiry skills and ensure that history is memorable, meaningful, and exciting.
 For example, Year 6 visit Chester Military Museum to take part in a local history study.
-High quality workshops are also an integral part of our curriculum offer, with handling artefacts and discovering how historians found out about what happened in the class.
-For example, in Year 3, children experience an Ancient Egyptian workshop where they develop their historical enquiry skills through archaeological investigation and artefact handling.
+High quality workshops are also an integral part of our curriculum offer, with opportunities to handle artefacts and explore how historians use evidence to piece together accounts of the past.
+For example, in Year 3, children have an Ancient Egyptian workshop where they develop their historical enquiry skills through archaeological investigation and artefact handling.

 Impact - How do we know our history curriculum is effective?